 You will be notified by USPS mail of a time and date where you may present your issue to the Hearing Officer.
 You should bring any evidence or other proof you may have to this meeting.

-To review the THA Grievance Procedure in its entirety, click here.
+To review the THA Grievance Procedure in its entirety, click the button below.

 If you are receiving housing assistance from the Troy Housing Authority your rent is determined by your household income.
 Failure to report income is considered fraud and punishable by law, however, if you lose your job, run out of unemployment benefits or experience some other hardship, you may be eligible for a rent reduction.